 Demonstrate your Mastery of Pain Care in Today’s Regulatory Environment

-The Advanced Pain Management Practitioner (APMP) certificate program ─ prescriber edition ─ is open to MDs, DOs, APRNs, and PAs.
+The Advanced Pain Management Practitioner (APMP) certificate program ─ prescriber edition ─ is open to MDs, DOs, NPs, CRNAs and PAs.
 The program is designed to reinforce the expertise of those who have spent years practicing pain management, but who may not have the ability or desire to complete a fellowship training program.
-It demonstrates your knowledge and commitment in pain management, with a special emphasis on prescribing.
-The certificate is based on a learning-objective based outline that covers 13 key content areas.
-Before you apply for the certificate, download the curriculum and review the content carefully.
+It demonstrates your knowledge of and commitment to pain management, with a special emphasis on pharmacotherapy.
+The certificate program is based on a learning-objective based curriculum that covers 13 key content areas.
+Before you apply for the certificate, download the curriculum and review the content and references carefully.

 You will earn this certificate by: